msantos/alcove/README.md

             maxforkdepth : non_neg_integer() : 16

                 Sets the maximum length of the fork path.

-            sigchld : 1 | 0 : 1

-                Inform the controlling Erlang process when a child process exits.

             termisg : 1 | 0 : 0